ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 #### Command options
 {: #connection-create-options}

+`GATEWAY_ID`
-- **GATEWAY_ID**: ID of the gateway that the new connection will be on.
+:   ID of the gateway that the new connection will be on.

+`--name`
-- **--name**: Name for the new connection.
+:   Name for the new connection.

+`--network-type`
-- **--network-type**: Network type of the connection.
+:   Network type of the connection.
 Values are `vpc`, `directlink`, or `classic`.

+`--network-id`
-- **--network-id**: ID of the network connection.
+:   ID of the network connection.
 For classic, do not set a value.
 For VPC and directlink, use the CRN.
 To find the CRN of a VPC:

    ```sh
    ibmcloud is vpc VPC_ID --json
    ```

+`--network-account-id`
-- **--network-account-id**: ID of the IBM Cloud account to use for creating a classic connection.
+:   ID of the IBM Cloud account to use for creating a classic connection.
 Only used with 'classic' type, when the account of connection is different than the gateway's account.

+`--default-prefix-filter`
-- **--default-prefix-filter**: Optional: Default prefix filter of the connection (permit | deny).
+:   Optional: Default prefix filter of the connection (permit | deny).

+`--output json`
-- **--output json**: Optional: Specify if you want the output to display in JSON format.
+:   Optional: Specify if you want the output displayed in JSON format.

+`--help | -h`
-- **--help | -h**: Optional: Get help on this command.
+:   Optional: Get help on this command.

 #### Example
 {: #connection-create-example}